cocrafts/gasilon/README.md

 # Gasilon

+A infrastructure layer that abstracts gas fees, allowing users to make any transaction on Solana without SOL

 ## What is Gasilon?

 Gasilon is a gasless solution currently supports on Solana.
 It helps user make a transaction without SOL, using SPL Token to pay fee instead.